Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids

-However, since each relay is able to observe only its local state and no communication is possible between the relays, some implicit coordination between the relays is necessary.
-In traditional overcurrent protection scheme, the coordination is achieved using an inverse-time curve that adds a time delay between the detection of fault and actual breaker operation, based on the fault current magnitude.
-However, the fault current magnitude can be unpredictable across different scenarios, especially with DG and smart edge-devices.
+However, since each relay is able to observe only its local state and no communication is assumed between the relays, some implicit coordination between relays is necessary.
+In traditional overcurrent protection scheme, the coordination is achieved using an inverse-time curve that adds a time delay between the detection of fault and actual breaker operation, based on the variation among fault current magnitudes at different locations on the feeder.
+However, fault current magnitudes can be unpredictable across different scenarios, especially with DER and smart edge-devices.
 We propose another approach (that is also amenable to RL) as follows.
 Instead of tripping the breaker instantaneously, it controls a countdown timer to indirectly operate the breaker.
 If a fault is detected, the relay can set the counter to a value such that the breaker trip after a certain time delay.
-If the fault is cleared by another relay during the countdown, the relay will reset the counter to prevent mis-operation.
-Table \ref{table:action_space} summarizes the action space of each relay.
-The action of relay $i$ at time $t$, $a_{i,t}$, is one of these 11 possible values.
+The counter could be cancelled prematurely if the fault is cleared by another protective device.
+The action of each relay $i$ at time $t$, $a_{i,t}$ is summarized in table \ref{table:action_space}.